suyashvsingh/QUERYGEN/README.md

 | **Overall**      | **75.2%**              |

 **Interpretation:**

 QUERYGEN achieves strong performance, especially on easy and medium queries, and maintains robust accuracy even on complex and extra-hard tasks.

+---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to [open an issue](https://github.com/suyashvsingh/QUERYGEN/issues) or submit a pull request.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).